 6. Chase Hawk Compilation 1

-This is a big collection of Instagram clips and some of them are a couple of years old.
+This is a big collection of Instagram clips; some are a couple of years old.
 Some of them were even when Cult started their way into BMX like ten years ago.

 There are also clips from an Empire BMX bowl, which was always a treat to see when someone made a video in there.
 You can also see how Chase rode the famous T1 ramp in Austin.

 It all came together just perfectly, as it does not matter whether it’s old or new clips; everything from Chase is gold.

 7. Chase and Tom “Texting is My Cardio”

 Chase and Tom Dugan are long-time friends.
 They even have two same sponsors and go together on the same trips.
 They are both style and flow riders, but you will still spot the unique approach from both.

 Chase is always smooth, but Tom is a crazy dude with some wicked stuff.